If you’re renting to a tenant who has violated the lease or failed to pay rent, you may need to send an eviction notice.

 How Much is an Eviction Notice?

-It costs nothing to create your eviction letter, but you may need to pay the cost of certified mail delivery to serve the notice to your tenant.
+It costs nothing to create your eviction letter, but you may need to pay the certified mail delivery fee to serve the tenant’s notice.

 If the eviction goes to court, the average fees will be anywhere from $50 to $200 or more, depending on your state and the case’s specifics.